linajawad/PlanVerify/README.md

 A lightweight multi-agent AI workflow built with Python and Google Gemini.

-AgentOps demonstrates how multiple specialized AI agents can work together through a structured workflow:
+PlanVerify demonstrates how multiple specialized AI agents can work together through a structured workflow:

 **Planner → Worker → Verifier**